murkl/arch-os/docs/CONTRIBUTING.md

 ```

 - **Branch `dev` off `main`** when there is work to do
-- Push to it as often as you like. `dev` is the one branch besides `main` that CI watches by itself, so every push runs the whole pipeline — the image and the boot test included — while there is still time to change something
+- Push to it as often as you like.
+CI watches `dev` by itself, just like `main`, so every push runs the whole pipeline — the image and the boot test included — while there is still time to change something
 - **Squash merge** it into `main` and delete it.
 The pull request title is what ends up in the history
 - Branch it again next time.
 Nothing carries over

 Anything arriving from outside branches off `main` and comes back as a pull request.
 That is checked and built, but not turned into an image — see [What a Push runs](#what-a-push-runs).

-**Note:** _Which branches are watched is one line: `branches: [main, dev]` in **[ci.yml](../.github/workflows/ci.yml)**.
+**Note:** _Which branches are watched is one line: `branches: [main, dev, neo]` in **[ci.yml](../.github/workflows/ci.yml)**.
 A name added there is under the full run, a name taken out is not._

 A release is a tag, not a branch that reached a state. `main` never has to *be* the released version.